You-sha/Wine-Quality-Prediction/readme.md

 ## <p align="center">Conclusion</p>

-**We have a Random Forest Regressor model with 71.33% accuracy in predicting the quality of a wine.**
+**We have a Random Forest Classifier model with 71.33% accuracy in predicting the quality of a wine.**

 ---